Cancer center expands

 By Erinn Callahan, The Port Arthur News —

 Although there are modern methods that make the process less harrowing, chemotherapy is not commonly recognized as a pleasant experience.
+Click here if you’re on the lookout for herbal remedies that can help you cope with some of the uncomfortable side effects like nausea, loss of appetite and pain.

 That’s why the doctors at the Cancer Center of Southeast Texas, 8333 Ninth Avenue, Suite G, decided to push for an expansion to their facility.